Pajamajoker/LLaVA_CXRay-Multimodal-Lang-Model/README.md

-# CXR-LLaVA Model Reseasrch PRoject
+# LLaVA CXRay Model Reseasrch PRoject
 ### Multimodal Large Language Model Fine-Tuned for Chest X-ray Images

-CXR-LLaVA is an open-source, multimodal large language model specifically designed for generating radiologic reports from chest X-ray images.
+LLaVA CXRay is a multimodal large language model designed for generating radiology reports from chest X-ray images.

 You can test and Chest X rays with just these lines of code.